 NORD is very grateful to Francine Blei, MD, MBA, Medical Director, Vascular Birthmark Institute of New York, Roosevelt Hospital; Michael T. Dellinger, PhD, Research Director, Lymphatic Malformation Institute; and Jack Kelly, Lymphangiomatosis & Gorham's Disease Alliance, for assistance in the preparation of this report.

-Synonyms of Gorham-Stout Syndrome
+Synonyms of Gorham-Stout Disease

 - Disappearing Bone Disease

 - Essential Osteolysis

 - Gorham’s syndrome

 - Gorham-Stout syndrome

 - Massive Osteolysis

 - Morbus Gorham-Stout Disease